Ahmedsaed/100-days-of-code/Readme.md

 -->

+### Day 23: July 17, 2022
+**Progress:**

+- Completed week 1 and 2 in course 2 of It for Automation
+- Praticed problem solving

 ### Day 22: July 16, 2022
 **Progress:**

-- Completed week 4 and 5 of course 1 of Data Analysis specialization
+- Completed week 4 and 5 in course 1 of Data Analysis specialization
 - Praticed problem solving

 **Certificate:**